faisalalvi-multidots/gutenberg_commenting/README.md

 ## The Inspiration - 1

  One day our team is working on the client’s project.
 There are 2 developers working/Editing on the same post and WordPress default behavior “Take Over” control come to their screens.
-At that time, we think about if the same post will be managed by more then one person than it would be a great idea.
-We identify that we should introduce collaborative mode on the WordPress post/page.
+At that time, we think about if the same post will be managed by more than one person than it would be a great idea.
+We identify that we should introduce a collaborative mode on the WordPress post/page.
 We have also studied and done research on the internet.
 There are a couple of folks and companies in the WordPress community who are contributing to this area.
 We have started a journey to build this feature and think of giving back to the community.

 ## The Inspiration - 2